Sarah & Tom Bricker’s Top 10 Disney Nighttime Spectaculars & Fireworks

 Fantasmic, Disneyland & Hollywood Studios

 The king is dead, long live the king.
-Although not presently being performed at Disneyland due to a dragon who got carried away with her fire breathing, a new version of Fantasmic has debuted at Disney’s Hollywood Studios to replace Pocahontasmic!
+Although the version at Disneyland has seen a serious downgrade (RIP Murphy the Dragon), a new version of Fantasmic has debuted at Disney’s Hollywood Studios to replace Pocahontasmic!
 The new heroes sequence with an Aladdin chase, Elsa’s “Show Yourself” song, and stirring moments with Pocahontas, Moana, and Mulan is now the best segment of the show, and far superior to what it replaced (“the boring part”).

 At both Walt Disney World and Disneyland, Fantasmic is an evening extravaganza unlike fireworks shows or other nighttime spectaculars.
 It combines various elements–fire, water projections, lasers, and fireworks–for a show that uses dreaming and the power of imagination as a jumping off point for montage scenes with various heroes and villains.